 Most Americans have too much stuff.

-If you have an item you don’t need, that doesn’t make you happy when you look at it, that clogs up your space, it’s clutter — let it go.
+If you have an item you donโt need, that doesnโt make you happy when you look at it, that clogs up your space, it’s clutter โ let it go.
 Once you declutter and seeing the changes in your space, it will get easier and easier to let things go.
-A bonus is that it will be easier to organize, t0o, which has a ton of benefits.
+A bonus is that it will be easier to organize, too, which has a ton of benefits.

 If you’re very overwhelmed, aimless, or just don’t know where to begin, hire a professional organizer, a quick google or Facebook search can help you find one in your area, or many organizers offer virtual organizing services.